Town centre CCTV schemes

 Code of practice

 The CCTV cameras are operated according to a Code of Practice.
 You can download a copy from the right of this page

 Requesting CCTV evidence

-The CCTV code offers guidance for people wishing to make requests for access to CCTV footage, and includes an application form to request access.
+The CCTV code offers guidance for people wishing to make requests for access to CCTV footage.
 Requests for CCTV footage should go to:

 CCTV Control Room

 Suitable identification documents will need to be viewed.